 Exactly which fields you need to give depends on the type of entry, but most of

 these are quite obvious.
-You might notice that in the author
+You might notice that in the author field, each entry

-.
+is separated by and.
 This is essential: the format of the output needs to

 know which author is which.
 You might also notice that in the article title,